Frank Peretti: Later years

 The turn of the millennium saw Peretti's departure from writing his popular novels.
-He wrote a 2000 memoir, The Wounded Spirit, which covered his struggles as a child with a facial tumor known as cystic hygroma, which caused him to be mocked by other children and retreat to solitude, until it was eventually treated with multiple surgeries.
+He wrote a 2000 memoir, The Wounded Spirit, which covered his struggles as a child with a facial tumor, which caused him to be mocked by other children and retreat to solitude until it was eventually treated with multiple surgeries.
 He dwelled on the subject of bullying in his non-fiction titles No More Victims (2001) and No More Bullies (2003).

 In 2001, Peretti released Hangman's Curse, the first book in the Veritas Project series for teens.
 The book was an instant hit among both teens and adults, and was made into a low-budget 2003 film of the same name.
 The second book in the series, Nightmare Academy, was published in 2002 with equal success.
 The two books together sold more than 500,000 copies, according to Thomas Nelson Publishers.
 Peretti has mentioned that there may be more possible entries in the Veritas Project series.

 Peretti's first full-length novel after 2000 was the 2005 thriller Monster, which played with the Bigfoot legend and explored issues surrounding the "survival of the fittest" and creationist-based objections to evolution.
-Monster hit the New York Times Bestseller list at #34 on its first week and rose to #29 on its second week.
+Monster hit The New York Times Best Seller list at #34 on its first week and rose to #29 on its second week.

 In April 2006, Peretti and fellow supernatural author Ted Dekker co-authored the novel House.
 It received mixed reviews from Peretti and Dekker fans, but was popular enough to be adapted as the 2008 film House, starring Michael Madsen.

 In April 2010, it was announced that Peretti had signed with Howard Books (a division of Simon & Schuster) for a new novel.
 The novel, Illusion, was published in March 2012.